Privacy

 Why Browser Privacy Settings Matter

 Your web browser is the gateway to nearly everything you do online.
 By default, most browsers are configured to prioritize convenience and compatibility over privacy.
-This means they allow extensive tracking, store detailed browsing histories, and share information with advertisers.
+This means they allow extensive tracking, store detailed browsing histories, and share information with advertisers — often without you realizing it.

 Firefox Privacy Settings